School of Law

 Thinking of Studying Law?

 Deciding what to study at university is an important decision, which is why Law at Keele has something for everyone.
-We offer a range of flexible pathways, from single honours LLB courses that provide a qualifying law degree, to a distinctive undergraduate programme in International Business & Law, to a a variety of dual honours programme combinations within which you can learn law alongside a wide range of possible subjects.
+We offer a range of flexible pathways, from single honours LLB courses that provide a qualifying law degree, to a distinctive undergraduate programme in International Business & Law, to a variety of combined honours programmes within which you can learn law alongside a wide range of possible subjects.

 If you'd like to become a solicitor or barrister, one of our single honours LLB programmes would most suit your needs.

-If you decide to study dual honours law, you can also apply to change to one of our qualifying law degree pathways at the end of your first year, as long as you study two required law modules in each semester of your first year.
+If you decide to study combined honours law programmes, you can also apply to change to one of our qualifying law degree pathways at the end of your first year, as long as you study two required law modules in each semester of your first year.

 For information regarding our entry requirements please see our course pages below, or please see the main entry requirements pages.